 Which series should my child begin with?

-#1: If your child is just starting to learn legible math handwriting, addition, subtraction, multiplication or division, you’ll want to start at the very beginning of the specific math operation series with the suitable age.
+#1: If your child is just starting to learn how to help a pencil and how to 1) write letters and numbers, 2) addition, 3) subtraction, 4) multiplication or 5) division, then you’ll want to start at the very beginning of the specific math series that concentrates on those specific math skills.

 Each series has three-year age ranges, but please note that these age ranges are simply guides.
 Every child is at a unique place in their math journey.